tidepool-org/tidepool-org.github.io/index.md

 *Thank you for your support.*

-These are Tidepool's [Application Terms of Use](terms-of-use) maintained here on GitHub.
+These are Tidepool's [Terms of Use](terms-of-use) maintained here on GitHub.
 This is Tidepool's [Privacy Policy](privacy-policy) maintained here on GitHub.